-The COVID-19 pandemic has developed rapidly in 2020, with a significant number of cases.
+The COVID-19 pandemic has developed rapidly since 2020, with a significant number of cases.
 Measures taken by various governments to contain the virus have affected economic activity.
-We have taken a number of measures to monitor and mitigate the effects of COVID-19, such as safety and health measures for our people (such as social distancing and working from home) and ensuring uninterrupted services that are essential to our business.
+Management has taken a number of measures to monitor and mitigate the effects of COVID-19, such as safety and health measures for the people (such as social distancing and working from home) and ensuring uninterrupted services that are essential to our business.

-At this stage, the impact on our business and results has not been significant and based on our experience to date we expect this to remain.
-As we operate in Insurance Sector, we have found demand for our products/ services and expect this to continue.
-We will continue to follow the various government policies and advises and, in parallel, we will do our utmost to continue our operations in the best and safest way possible without jeopardizing the health of all stakeholders.
+At this stage, the impact on the Company's business and results has not been significant and based on experience to date the management expect this to remain.
+As the Company operates in Insurance Sector, management has found demand for its products/ services and expect this to continue.
+The management will continue to follow the various government policies and advises and, in parallel, the management is doing utmost to continue operations in the best and safest way possible without jeopardizing the health of all stakeholders.

-We have performed impairment testing on Property, plant and equipment and intangible assets and has identified that no indicators of impairment that exist as a result of the economic conditions caused by the spread of COVID-19.
+Management has performed impairment testing on Property, plant and equipment and intangible assets and has identified that no indicators of impairment that exist as a result of the economic conditions caused by the spread of COVID-19.
+Al Dhafra Insurance Company P.S.C.
+Financial Statements